 1. Calibration of Intoxilyzer Equipment and Breathalyzer Results

 Breathalyzer devices, such as the Intoxilyzer 8000 require routine maintenance and calibration testing.
 As highlighted by a recent Oklahoma Supreme Court decision, Breathalyzer may be insufficient to establish evidence beyond a reasonable doubt for a DUI offense when the maintenance results are flawed, or calibration procedures were not followed.
-When law enforcement or police departments do not have written standards or procedures governing maintenance, the results are inaccurate and BAC results can be far above the actually breath alcohol of the suspect arrested for DUI.
+When law enforcement or police departments do not have written standards or procedures governing maintenance, the results are inaccurate and BAC results can be far above the actual breath alcohol of the suspect arrested for DUI.

 Intoxilyzer machines have a specific maintenance schedule and failure to properly maintain the maintenance will result in inaccurate Breathalyzer results and potentially DUI arrests that are not appropriate.
 There’s no set maintenance routine for the Intoxilyzer 8000’s intake valve, which is prone to clogs.
 When clogged, the machine assumes the driver had not provided a proper breath for the test and, as such, issues a refusal to blow.